Some problems in additive number theory: Preliminaries

-That is, for any $p \in \mathcal{P}$ in each of the sequences ${A}$ and ${B}$ there is exactly one subsequence of terms are divisible by $p$ and form an arithmetic progression with the common difference equal to $6p$.
-The indices of these terms form an arithmetic progression with the common difference equal to $p$.
+That is, for any $p \in \mathcal{P}$ in each of the sequences ${A}$ and ${B}$ there is exactly one infinite subsequence of terms, which are divisible by $p$ and form an arithmetic progression with the common difference $6p$.
+The indices of these terms also form an arithmetic progression with the common difference $p$.